View the Images & Articles Gallery page.

 The August 1976 issue of the local "GLIB Guide" describes the business as follows: "For those who think macho.
 Hunky numbers, lively bar, funky layout and even a T-bird's front end.
 Sound too good to be true?
 It is.
 Entertainment on Sunday and Tuesday."

 In its heyday, the bar had three rooms plus a small outdoor patio.
-In addition to a large almost triangular shaped front room, there was a long and narrow back room with another bar; a small room with a store selling leather paraphanelia; and a dark and narrow outside patio used more for sex than anything else.
+In addition to a large almost triangular shaped front room, there was a long and narrow back room with another bar, and a dark and narrow outside patio used more for sex than anything else.
 Although the front bar was reasonably respectable most of the time, the entire back section was renowned for availability of sex, with its dark atmosphere and crowded space on Friday and Saturday nights.
 There are also many rumors of after-hours sex parties on the pool table and in the basement.

 Meanwhile, the owner of the bar, Wayne Bernhagen, was also extremely active outside the bar.
 Wayne and Tom Theis together were the force behind the Wreck Room Classic, a softball invitational tournament held every Memorial Day weekend and hosting teams from virtually every major city in the country during its heyday.
 The tournament went into decline when other cities also got into the tournament game; the draw of attending a Memorial Day tournament in Atlanta or New York was too much for Milwaukee to compete with.
 The tournament continues in reduced form, now sponsored by the SSBL, and usually held on a weekend with less competition.